ARM-software/acle/main/acle.md

   than the [NEON-SVE bridge](#neon-sve-bridge) intrinsics.
 * Removed extraneous `const` from SVE2.1 store intrinsics.
 * Added [`__arm_agnostic`](#arm_agnostic) keyword attribute.
+* Refined function versioning scope and signature rules to use the default version scope and signature.

 ### References